imgomez0127/PopSmoke-bot/README.md

 ## Installation
 To install PopSmoke-bot first install and configure docker.

-For a guide on installing docker go [here](https://docs.docker.com/get-docker/) https://docs.docker.com/get-docker/ Then go to the discord developer portal [here](https://discord.com/developers/) https://discord.com/developers/ and configure the bot
+For a guide on installing docker go [here](https://docs.docker.com/get-docker/)

+Then go to the discord [developer portal](https://discord.com/developers/) and configure the bot

-documentation for this process is [here](https://discord.com/developers/docs/intro) https://discord.com/developers/docs/intro
+documentation for this process is [here](https://discord.com/developers/docs/intro)

-Finally enter the secret key into the line of the pop_smoke.py which says
+Finally enter the secret key into the line of the pop_smoke.py file which says

 ```
 test_bot.run("ENTER YOUR KEY HERE")